Our First Meeting

-We prefer to discuss the business / concept idea first as this is the most important aspect of the project.
+During our first meeting we would normally discuss the business / concept idea first as this is the most important aspect of the project.
 Once we have talked this through we will be in a good position to discuss the site.
 For instance, say you are opening a restaurant and you need to have 50 covers to make the business model work.
-We can discuss this and see how much space there is when examining ideas for the site.
-The design brief may have raised some questions or concerns, which we will raise at this point.
+We can discuss this and see how much space there is when examining ideas for the site and how this might effect project.

 We can then look at how your idea will work within the site you are pursuing, or what you need to look out for when you start your search.
 Retail spaces are fairly simple in terms of services and means of escape.
 But restaurants can be a lot more demanding when it comes to drainage, power supply and other essential services.
 If you are going to have air-conditioning it is important to find a building with the space and permission to put condensers on the exterior.